|HOME > People > Faculty|

 Scott L. Waugh: (Executive Vice-Chancellor and Provost): Social and political history of medieval England.

-Dora B. Weiner: Social history of the health sciences, particularly in France; medical humanities; history of the hospital and of psychiatry.
+Dora B. Weiner (Emeritus): Social history of the health sciences, particularly in France; medical humanities; history of the hospital and of psychiatry.

 History of Medicine